sidd1915/Semantic-Segmentation-for-Flood-Images/README.md

-#SEMANTIC SEGMENTATION OF DRONE CAPTURED IMAGES TO IMPROVE DISASTER MANAGEMENT
+# SEMANTIC SEGMENTATION OF DRONE UAV IMAGES TO IMPROVE POST-DISASTER MANAGEMENT

-# Semantic Segmentation for Flood Images

 Semantic segmentation of drone UAV images to improve disaster management by detecting and segmenting flood-affected areas.
 The model is trained on the Floodnet dataset.